Thomasdezeeuw/gaea/README.md

 [mio]: https://github.com/carllerche/mio

-## Note

-Current master only compiles with a beta/nightly compiler since Rust 2018 edition is used.
+Rust version 1.31 or higher is required as mio-st makes use of Rust 2018 edition features.

 ## Differences compared to mio